NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 Whether value is captured

-Trace the required returns across the stack: suppliers sell chips and power gear to cloud operators; cloud operators sell compute to labs and app builders; apps sell AI capability to firms and consumers.
-Each layer has to earn enough for the layer below it to stay funded.
+Trace the required returns across the stack: suppliers sell chips and power gear to cloud operators; cloud operators sell compute to model labs; model labs sell tokens to application builders; apps sell AI capability to firms and consumers.
+Each of those five layers has to earn enough for the layer below it to stay funded.

 The thesis is deliberately modest: AI can create enormous social value while still disappointing some of the investors who financed the infrastructure.
 That is not a contradiction.
 It is the normal tension between value created and value captured.